anas-rz/k3-node/README.md

 </a>

 > [!IMPORTANT]
-> `K3 Node` only supports operations on sparce adjacency matrix operations with `TensorFlow` backend.
-Support to sparse adjacency matrix for JAX or PyTorch backends will be added as soon as Keras adds support for sparse operations (Or I may add support for multibackend sparse ops myself using `torch-sparse`, `jax.sparse`) after making the current framework tested and stable.
+> `K3 Node` only supports operations on sparce adjacency matrix with `TensorFlow` backend.
+Support for JAX or PyTorch backends will be added future releases.

 # What's Included: